Swayam04600/CodeFusion/README.md

 ## Usage

-To use WebSynth, follow these steps:
+To use CodeFusion, follow these steps:

 1. Run the application:

     ```bash
-    python websynth.py
+    python codefusion.py
     ```

 2. Follow the on-screen instructions to compile your HTML, CSS, and JavaScript code.